Passenger ferry refloated after running aground

 “While it will be important to know just how this incident came about, my immediate concern is for what this means for Orkney and how long this vital link for our islands will be severed.

-Orkney MSP Liam McArthur said there are important questions for the Maritime and Coastguard Agency to answer as he said it had recently inspected and certified the Pentalina as fit for service.
+Orkney MSP Liam McArthur said there are important questions for the Maritime and Coastguard Agency (MCA) to answer, as he said it had recently inspected and certified the Pentalina as fit for service.

 He added: “Answers are required too from the Scottish Government whose failure to procure new ferries in a timely fashion has left services both in the north and on the west coast extremely vulnerable.
 As a result islanders and island communities are left paying the price.”